RareDevs/Rare/README.md

 Execute `pip install Rare` for all users, or `pip install Rare --user` for the current user only.

-Linux, Mac and FreeBSD: execute `rare` in your terminal.
+- Linux, macOS and FreeBSD: execute `rare` in your terminal.

-Windows: execute `pythonw -m rare` in cmd
+- Windows: execute `pythonw -m rare` in cmd

 It is possible to create a desktop link, or a start menu link.
 Execute the command above with `--desktop-shortcut` or `--startmenu-shortcut` option, alternatively you can create them in the settings.